 - Achievable Actions: Set up a series of achievable actions that let you pay off a set amount of your loan every month

 - Realistic: make sure your goals are achievable so you don’t fall at the first hurdle and stop trying

 - Time related: Put a timestamp on what you want to achieve, for example repaying half the debt within 10 years

 It’s pretty obvious by now that planning for those big purchases like a house or a new car are much more achievable if you stick to SMART goals.
 In fact, they’re a great way to focus your time and energy on achieving realistic savings targets that can help you build financial resilience.
 Whatever you want to achieve, a SMART roadmap can be a great way to get to your destination.

 We all want to be debt free, and taking out an affordable loan can be a great way to clear smaller debts and start getting smart about your saving.

-At Salad Money we offer fair and affordable loans to NHS and public sector workers to help you take back control.
+At Salad Money we offer fair and affordable loans to key workers to help you take back control.
 You can apply online at any time and we’ll normally make a decision within 15 minutes via Open Banking so you can start getting your debts under control.